-This is a “soup” that really wants to be a stew.
+Thick and hearty veggie and barley soup is a “soup” that really wants to be a stew.
 How do I know that?
-I know that because I came up with it based upon my favorite beef stew recipe.
+I know that because I came up with it based upon my favorite beef and barley stew recipe.
 I love, love, love my beef stew recipe, but I came up with this recipe when I was pregnant.
 When I’m pregnant, I often lose my taste for meat.
 It just doesn’t appeal to me.
 But veggies?
-Love em!
+Love them!
 Barley?
 Love it!
-A thick, home cooked soup?
+A thick, home cooked vegetarian soup?
 Love it!

 So I tried making this beef-less stew recipe and I’ve been so pleased with the results!
 Made without the beef, it’s definitely a more frugal recipe, but because it’s so thick and hearty, it’s still very filling!
 I don’t miss the meat at all.

-This soup does take a while to make – but that’s what makes it so good.
-The flavors simmer for a good while and the seasonings really make the soup sing!
+This soup does take a while to make, about 2 1/2 hours – but that’s what makes it so good.
+The flavors simmer and the seasonings really make the soup sing!
 The barley and wild rice are optional, but I really, really, really recommend the barley.
 It might seem expensive at the store, but a small bag will make you several batches of soup.
 It’s just delicious!
-I do have a hard time finding it in Omaha, but Bakers usually has it.

 Thick & Hearty Veggie and Barley Soup